AstroPathJHU/AstroPathPipeline/astropath/hpfs/image_correction/docs/OverviewWorkflowofIm3Tools.md

-# 5.8.6.
-Overview Workflow of Im3Tools
+# 5.8.6.OverviewWorkflowofImageCorrectionModule
-The following is the overview workflow for the flatfield processing itself (Im3Tools).
+The following is the overview workflow for the flatfield processing itself.
 This does not include the wrappers that go along with the code for the *AstroPath
 Pipeline*
 Input Parameters: ```<base>```, ```<FWpath>```, ```<SlideID>```
 - Make sure that the *_M2.im3* files are properly resolved.
 Remove the original, and rename the *_M2*